iSkore/blog/docs/guide.md

+---
+actionText: Get Started →
+actionLink: /guide/
+---

-# overview of being a programmer
+# intro of program

 For starts, this article thoughts, ideas, and representation is independent of any past, present, or future employers.
 My opinions are my own, and I represent myself.